KaziFabihaLiya/B12-A08-Hero-App/README.md

 - **Responsive Design**: Fully mobile-friendly with Tailwind CSS, adapting from mobile (2-column grids) to desktop (4-column layouts).
 - **State Management**: Uses React hooks for local app installations and sorting.
 - **Performance**: Suspense for loading states, toast notifications for user feedback.
-- **Deployment**: Hosted on Vercel/Netlify/Cloudflare with proper routing for SPA reloads.
+- **Deployment**: Hosted on Netlify with proper routing for SPA reloads.

 ## ✨ Features

+- Can be see Apps, Apps Details
+- Install App

 ### 🧱 Layout & Data Design